fsantanna/pingus/ceu/README.md

 }
 ```

-TODO: invert first-second paragraph, explain RectComponent extension ( inherits
-on_prim_bt_click)
+The `update` (ln.
+15-27) and `on_primary_button_click` (ln.
+29-35) are the
+relevant methods of the class and are examples of *short-lived callbacks*,
+which are pieces of code that execute in reaction to external input events.
+Here, `on_primary_button_click` reacts to mouse clicks (detected by the base
+class `RectComponent` in ln.
+2), while `update` continuously reacts to the
+passage of time.
+Callbacks are short lived because they must execute as fast as possible to keep
+the game with real-time responsiveness.

-The class first initializes the variable `pressed` to track the first
+The class first initializes the variable `pressed` to track the first click
-click (ln.
+(ln.
 4,33).
 It also initializes the variable `press_time` to count the time since
 the first click (ln.
 5,18).
 If another click occurs within 1 second, the class signals the double
 click to the application (ln.
 31).
 Otherwise, the `pressed` and `press_time` state variables are reset
 (ln.
 20-21).

-The methods `update` and `on_primary_button_click` are examples of
-*short-lived callbacks*, which are pieces of code that execute in reaction to
-external input events.
-Here, `on_primary_button_click` reacts to mouse clicks, while `update`
-continuously reacts to the passage of time.
-Callbacks are short lived because they must execute as fast as possible to keep
-the game with real-time responsiveness.
-Because callbacks are short lived, the only way they can affect each other is
-by manipulating persisting member variables in the object.
-These *state variables* retain their values across multiple invocations, e.g.:
-`on_primary_button_click` writes to `pressed` in the first click, and
-checks its state in further clicks (ln.
-30,33),
-In the meantime, `update` also checks for `pressed` and may change its
-state (ln.
-17,20).

 However, note how the accesses to these state variables are spread across the
 entire class.